PdoyleC/everyday-life/README.md

 ### Profile

-- In the profile section, users can see how many posts they have created, the number of people following them and the number of people they following.
+- In the profile section, users can see how many posts they have created, the number of people following them and the number of people they follow.
 Users can also change their profile / Username and password here.

 <img src="readmedoc/features/profile.png" alt="profile Page">